pbeseda/nomad/README.md

 nomad
 =====

 The Nomadic Trail - mapping the ghost towns of the american west
+Data is simply an unverified list of presumed ghost towns
+Need definition of ghost town